Expression of Interest - Research Masters Scholarship

 How to apply and further information

-To view the position description or to start an application please click on apply or ‘begin’ and submit a resume, cover letter and a response to the Key Selection Criteria, as listed in the position description.
+To view the position description or to start an application please click on 'apply' or ‘begin’ and submit a resume, cover letter stating the thematic area and reasons for interest as well as a response to the Key Selection Criteria, as listed in the position description.
+Please state the thematic area that you are interest to apply for.

 If you are experiencing technical difficulties with your application, please contact the Recruitment team on email@example.com

-Should you require further support for an interview due to special needs or consideration, please contact Maree Norden, Diversity & Inclusion Manager at email@example.com.
-For support or queries related to Aboriginal and Torres Strait Islander employment, please contact DeadlyCareers@swin.edu.au
+We are committed to making the recruitment process fair and equitable for all our candidates.
+If you have specific accessibility or support requirements please contact Maree Norden, Diversity & Inclusion Manager at firstname.lastname@example.org.
+For support or queries related to Aboriginal and Torres Strait Islander employment, please contact Timothy Werner at DeadlyCareers@swin.edu.au